Finite element hybridization of port-Hamiltonian systems: Algebraic realization of the discrete systems and static condensation

 where the subscript $l$ denotes the local variables and the subscript $g$ denotes the global variable.
 Matrix $\mathbf{E}_l$ is symmetric and positive semi-definite, while $\mathbf{J}_l$ is skew-symmetric $\mathbf{J}_l = - \mathbf{J}_l^{\top}$.
-This structure is a particular instance of a port-Hamiltonian descriptor system of index 2, or pHDAE~\cite{beattie2018phdae}.

-Next we present the exact expression of the primal and dual algebraic systems.
+This structure is a particular instance of a port-Hamiltonian descriptor system of index 2~\cite{beattie2018phdae}.
+We present the detailed matrix expression of the primal and dual algebraic systems.
 We shall use in what follows the notation $[\mathbf{x}]_{R}$ to indicate the vector containing the rows of vector $\mathbf{x}$ associated with the index set $R$ only.
 In particular, we will denote the index sets corresponding to the degrees of freedom of the interior of the domain by $I$, and the ones associated to the subpartitions ${\Gamma}_1$ and ${\Gamma}_2$ by the same letters $\Gamma_1,\, \Gamma_2$ (with a slight abuse of notation, since these symbols are also used for the corresponding continuous states).
+Local matrices have as subscript the disjoint union of cells or boundaries (i.e. $\mathcal{T}_h$ or $\partial \mathcal{T}_h$).
+Coupled matrices have a subscipt denoting the of facets $\mathcal{F}_h = \cup_{T \in \mathcal{T}_h} \partial T$. \revone{In Appendix A the matrix realization of the local and global weak formulations is described.
+In particular the notation used just after is explained.}

 \paragraph{The primal system} For what concerns the primal system, the state and input variables are the following

 The specific structure of the matrices appearing in \eqref{eq:alg_sys_common} is given by